lrleon/samsung/codeBook.md

      get.and.clean.samsung.data()

-After a few seconds the tidy data set will be located at "samsung-tidy.txt".
  You can load the data by executing

 		    data <- read.table("samsung-tidy.txt")